 Risk Management is a full topic in itself, for which read:

-Here in short, the acceptable figure by professional traders is ~2% of trading capital in each trade.
+Here, in short, the acceptable figure by professional traders is ~2% of trading capital in each trade.

-Which means, for a capital of Rs.
+Which means, for the capital of Rs.
 2,00,000 you should take risk of around 4,000 only.
 Which in approximate terms for NIFTY future becomes 4000/75 = 53 point stop loss or around 25 point stop loss for 2 lots of NIFTY.

 It is more important to be able to survive few losses here and there, then get wiped out in one (or two) big trades.
 And these figures have survived the test of the times.

-Yes, you will find trader’s who are trading with more risks.
+Yes, you will find traders who are trading with more risks.
 In their scenario, there are two things:

-- They are trading with a system, which suits them, adopted by them and works for them in certain way only.
-Most of them are not working to grow their trading capital to big levels, but rather small side income.
+- They are trading with a system, which suits them, adopted by them and works for them in a certain way only.
+Most of them are not working to grow their trading capital to big levels, but a rather small side income.

 - They are trading with such small capitals that they are not serious about that money itself.

-We are none of above scenarios, which means we approach it like a serious business and create good income from trading.
+We are none of the above scenarios, which means we approach it like a serious business and create good income from trading.

-Is trading viable as full time option?
+Is trading viable as a full-time option?